Jimmy Roe

-Jimmy Roe (December 27, 1908 in St. Louis, Missouri – August 8, 1999 in St. Charles, Missouri) was a U.S. soccer inside left who spent his entire career in the St. Louis leagues.
+Jimmy Roe (December 27, 1908 – August 8, 1999) was a U.S. soccer inside left who spent his entire career in the St. Louis leagues.
 He was called into the national team in 1937, but suffered a career ending knee injury before his first game with the team.
 He was inducted into the National Soccer Hall of Fame in 1997.

 Youth

 Roe began playing organized soccer with his school, team St. Matthew School which was among the best teams in the St. Louis Catholic Youth Council.
 He attended Christian Brothers College High School where he also played soccer and is a member of the CBC Alumni Hall of Fame.